-In this section, our proposed approach is compared against SSGL \citep{Bai2020d} a state-of-the-art Bayesian method.
-Notably, SSGL employs a similar prior to that introduced in \eqref{eq:prior}, however the multivariate Dirac mass on zero is replaced with a multivariate double exponential distribution, giving a continuous mixture with one density acting as the spike and the other as the slab, parameterized by $\lambda_0$ and $\lambda_1$ respectively.
-Under this prior \cite{Bai2020d} derive an EM algorithm, which allows for fast updates, however, only MAP estimates are returned, meaning a posterior distribution for $\beta$ is not available.
-In addition, the performance of the proposed method is evaluated on larger datasets.
-As both methods are scalable with $p$, in this section it is increased to $p=5,000$.
-Both the sample size and the number of active (non-zero) groups, $s$ are varied as illustrated in Figure \ref{fig:gaus_comp}.
+Within this section, the performance of GSVB is evaluated on larger datasets.
+Here we compare against SSGL without debiasing, as the post-processing used to provide uncertainty quantification is not computationally scalable, requiring over 8 hours of compute for a single run, which is beyond our computational budget.
+However, taking only the MAP for SSGL means the method is scalable with $p$.
+In this section, $p$ is increased to $p=5,000$.
+Both the sample size and the number of active (non-zero) groups, $s$, are varied as illustrated in Figure \ref{fig:gaus_comp}.

-In this comparison, we set $\lambda_1 = 1$ for SSGL meaning the slab is identical between the two methods.
-For the spike for SSGL we took a value of $\lambda_0 = 100$ for the Gaussian and Poisson family and $\lambda_0 = 20$ under the Binomial family.
-These values were selected to ensure that sufficient mass is concentrated about zero without turning to cross validation to select the value.
+Regarding the hyperparameters, we set $\lambda_1 = 1$ for SSGL, making the slab identical between the two methods.
+For the spike of SSGL, a value of $\lambda_0 = 100$ for the Gaussian and Poisson families and $\lambda_0 = 20$ under the Binomial family is used.
+These values were selected to ensure that sufficient mass is concentrated about zero without turning to cross-validation to select the value.
 Finally, we let $a_0 = 1$ and $b_0 = M$ for both methods.

-Given that SSGL only returns a point estimate for the vector of coefficients $\beta$, the methods are compared in terms of $\ell_2$-error between the estimated coefficient and the true one, as well as in terms of AUC using the group inclusion probabilities.
-Overall GSVB performs comparatively or better than SSGL in most settings, obtaining a lower $\ell_2$-error and higher AUC (\Cref{fig:gaus_comp}).
-As expected, across the different methods there is a decrease in performance as the difficulty of the setting increases, meaning all methods perform better when there is less correlation in the design matrix.
-We note that the runtime of SSGL is marginally faster than our method in Settings 1-3, and faster in Settings 4.
-This is explained by the fact that SSGL only provides point estimate for $\beta$, rather than the full posterior distribution.
-A full breakdown of the runtimes is presented in Section \ref{appendix:runtime} of the Supplementary Material.
-Within this large scale simulation our method provides excellent uncertainty quantification.
-In particular, GSVB--B provides better coverage of the non-zero coefficients than GSVB--D, which can be justified by the set size.
-As in our comparison to MCMC we notice that there is an increase in the posterior set size as the difficulty of the setting increases, i.e. when there is an increase in the correlation of the design matrix.
+Overall, GSVB performs comparatively or better than SSGL in most settings, obtaining a lower $\ell_2$-error and higher AUC (\Cref{fig:gaus_comp}).
+As expected, across the different methods, there is a decrease in performance as the difficulty of the setting increases, meaning all methods perform better when there is less correlation in the design matrix.
+We note that the runtime of SSGL is marginally faster than our method in Settings 1-3 and faster in Setting 4.
+This is explained by the fact that SSGL by default only provides a point estimate for $\beta$.
+We found that using debiasing to obtain uncertainty quantification was too computationally expensive within this setting, exceeding a runtime allowance of 8 hours.